Common Questions About Ketamine and Esketamine (Spravato)

 At Advanced Brain + Body Clinic, we offer ketamine and esketamine treatments prescribed by mental health professionals, a holistic approach to health and wellness, plus psychiatric medication management.
 We work with patients and insurers to find the best treatment options, taking into consideration an extensive mental health and medical history.

+If you or someone you know is suffering from major depression, panic attacks, or has symptoms of PTSD from a traumatic event, ketamine or Spravato may provide relief.
 Ask your healthcare provider or schedule an appointment with Advanced Brain + Body Clinic to see if ketamine or esketamine are right for you.

 Call 612-682-4912 to schedule your appointment!